Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/april-2023/ALZ-Community-Call-27-04-2023.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/april-2023/ALZ-Community-Call-27-04-2023.pdf)

 ## 31st January 2023 (31/01/2023)